Assalamu Alaykum Dear Sister,

 First of all, thank you so much for sending your message to us.

 You did the right thing.
-As a matter of fact, you asking for help and we insha’Allah doing our best to help you means that Allah is already watching over you and wants you to return to Him beautifully and He will surely accept you.
+As a matter of fact, you asking for help and we insha’Allah are doing our best to help which you means that Allah is already watching over you and wants you to return to Him beautifully and He will surely accept you.
 We have no doubt.
 That’s our Allah, our Most Merciful Creator.

 There are two very important and beautiful aspects to remember and emphasize on here before we move on to discussing the solution: